 - Place squash on a non-stick baking tray and bake for 20 minutes or until tender.

-- Meanwhile, heat the vegetable stock over low heat in small saucepan.
+- Meanwhile, heat the vegetable stock over low heat in a small saucepan.

 - In a 3 quart saute pan, add the chopped onion and garlic with 1 tablespoon of vegetable stock.
 Water saute onions and garlic for about five minutes on medium to medium-low heat until onions are translucent.

 - Add the rice to the onions and stir.
 Add the white wine and cook, stirring until the wine has been absorbed into the rice.